European Butterfly Monitoring Scheme - eBMS

 - A collation of national Butterfly Monitoring Scheme datasets within Europe - the eBMS partnership

 - A data system for establishing butterfly monitoring sites in regions currently lacking a national scheme.
-Click here to access to the list of partners.
+Click here to access the list of partners.

 News of eBMS: